-Your garbage dispoal can be your best friend or worst enemy.
+Your garbage disposal can be your best friend or worst enemy.
 When the system is functioning properly, it makes cleaning up after meals a breeze, but if find your garbage disposal not working, you may experience bad odor, leftover residue, and grating noises as you try to use it.
 Finding out what the specific issue is can help you find a solution, as well as save time and potentially money if you choose to repair it yourself.
 At the end of the day, though, if you do not feel comfortable attempting to repair your garbage disposal problems on your own, call a trained Commercial Service technician anytime.

 Common problem #1: Clogs

+Certain foods and other household items may cause clog up your garbage disposal.
 There is a more in-depth article about how to unclog a drain that you can read here, and these tips may be very helpful when it comes to unclogging your disposal, too.
 To unclog garbage disposals specifically, Commercial Service recommends:

 - Be sure your disposal is turned off.